 On Jan.
 12, 2022 the Peruvian general comptroller, Nelson Shack, said Salaverry was at “fault.”

 “The fault is that he should not have accepted the designation,” Shack explained, as quoted by RPP radio on that day.

 Shack told RPP radio that every person must be aware if one meets or doesn´t a required job profile.
 If one isn´t qualified and accepts, one is committing a crime, he explained.
 Shack added that irregularly accepting a position, or irregularly naming someone, is a crime contemplated in Peruvian criminal statutes so investigations were started against all levels involved in the naming of Salaverry.
 He said three levels are normally involved in hirings and all would be probed.
 Castillo never backed down on the naming but Salaverry fizzled out amid intense negative exposure in media, similar to what Castillo has faced on a daily basis since he became president.

-Changes in Perupetro would impact not only decisions over concessions to operate old fields producing crude, once owned by Petroperu, that Peru pays at international market prices to feed Talara but also may affect Camisea, by far the biggest hydrocarbon operation in Peru.
+Changes in Perupetro would impact not only decisions over concessions to operate old fields producing crude, once owned by Petroperu, that Peru pays at international market prices but also may affect Camisea, by far the biggest hydrocarbon operation in Peru.
 Castillo´s government already tried without success to seek changes related to Camisea in Oct.
 2021.
 Those efforts resulted in the sacking of his first choice for Cabinet Chief, Guido Bellido, and haven´t been brought back.

 Salaverry quit under massive media pressure in just days and without even taking office.
 But even so, the Peruvian state attorney office was still investigating him for three crimes, one of them "falsehood" against the Peruvian state, and he may be criminally prosecuted, Infobae reported on June 30.